 - Analyze and examine facts; make sound and objective assessments and observations; and, where appropriate, make constructive recommendations;

-- Use computer equipment, applications, effectively in support of the investigative process;
+- Use computer equipment and applications, effectively in support of the investigative process;

 - Deliver clear, concise, accurate, and factual results of investigations, both orally and in writing;